margaretmf/margaretmf.github.io/keycreativewriting.md

 ## The Police Officer ##
 She’s also a professional who works day and night,
-<br> making sure everyone is safe and alright.
+<br> making sure everyone is safe, secure, and alright.

 She does her work by enforcing the laws;
 <br> by upholding them, she serves a good cause.